jpghafary/simple/README.md

 ## Build and run ##

-Since the delivered project is a Maven project, use the below command to build it:
+This is a Maven project, use the below command to build it:
 + To build the application, use the command: `mvn compile`
 + To build the application, use the command: `mvn package`
 + To start the application, use the command: `java -jar simple-0.0.1-SNAPSHOT.jar <directory_path>` where <directory_path> is the desired directory to search.